Cyfrin/Updraft/courses/advanced-foundry/7-account-abstraction/3-eth-setup/+page.md

 ::image{src='/foundry-account-abstraction/3-eth-setup/etherscan-deth.png' style='width: 100%; height: auto;'}
 ---

 Click on the magnifying glass icon in the top left of the screen.
 Type **function handleops** in the search box.
 You will see that it takes a `PackedUserOperation` and an `address payable`.
-When we send our information to the alt-mempool nodes, we need to send it so that the nodes can then send the `PackedUserOperation`, which is essentially a struct and is a stand alone contract - `PackedUserOperation.sol`.
+When we send our information to the alt-mempool nodes, we need to send it so that the nodes can then send the `PackedUserOperation`, which is essentially a struct and is a standalone contract - `PackedUserOperation.sol`.

 ```js
 struct PackedUserOperation {